COVID-19 closure: Plaza Premium Arrivals Lounge is temporarily closed.

 All services are a-la-carte.
 The default package includes a shower and breakfast, while massages and private rooms can be purchased as add-ons.
 A shower-only option (without breakfast) is also available.

 We’re thrilled to see a pay-in arrivals lounge at London Heathrow, and especially one that’s open all day.
 The Plaza Premium Arrivals Lounge at London Heathrow Terminal 2 boasts an elaborate décor, relaxing showers and a good breakfast selection.
 While the amenities aren’t luxurious, they certainly meet all needs.

 Note that United, Air Canada and South African premium passengers have access to the United Arrivals Lounge next door, where they may enjoy fancier shower suites and an expanded breakfast selection including cooked-to-order food.
 But for everybody else, as well as anybody who’d like to indulge in an adult beverage, the Plaza Premium lounge is a treat.
-The Plaza Premium Arrivals Lounge is an outstanding value for Priority Pass members.

 The Plaza Premium Arrivals Lounge is accessible from all terminals, but travel times can be considerable—such is the nature of London Heathrow.